fasciculus/fasciculus/source/Fasciculus.Docs.Content/Blog/Y2025/M02/ValidHtmlTags.md

 ---
-title: "Valid HTML Tags"
+Title: "Valid HTML Tags"
-published: 2025-02-03
+Published: 2025-02-03
-author: "Roger H. Jörg"
+Author: "Roger H. Jörg"
-summary: "Constants for all valid HTML tags?"
+Summary: "Constants for all valid HTML tags?"
 ---
 # Valid HTML Tags

+!frontmatter{Author, Published}

 I am writing a library to create the API documentation of this site directly from the source code.